 - If you want a thicker sauce, simmer it a bit longer, or add a thickener like corn starch or arrowroot powder.

-Other tasty condiments
+Other tasty condiments and sauces

 Share in the comments your favorite ways to enjoy BBQ sauce.